-Inpatient services in a psychiatric hospital

-Covered services include mental health care services that require a hospital stay.
-There is a 190-day lifetime limit for inpatient services in a psychiatric hospital.
-The 190-day limit does not apply to inpatient mental health services provided in a psychiatric unit of a general hospital.

-Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay

-If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+What you must pay when Services that are covered for you you get these services Inpatient services in a psychiatric hospital In-Network Covered services include mental health care services that \$200 copay per day for days 1 require a hospital stay.
+There is a 190-day lifetime limit for through 5 for inpatient hospital inpatient services in a psychiatric hospital.
+The 190-day stay. limit does not apply to inpatient mental health services \$0 copay per day for days 6 provided in a psychiatric unit of a general hospital. through 90.
+Prior authorization is required.
+Inpatient stay: Covered services received in a hospital When the inpatient stay is not or SNF during a non-covered inpatient stay authorized by Sonder Health If you have exhausted your inpatient benefits or if the Plan, you are responsible for inpatient stay is not reasonable and necessary, we will not 100% of the cost of the stay. cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to:

-- Physician services - Diagnostic tests (like lab tests) - X-ray, radium, and isotope therapy including technician materials and services - Surgical dressings - Splints, casts, and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy
+Covered services include, but are not limited to: • Physician services • Diagnostic tests (like lab tests) • X-ray, radium, and isotope therapy including technician materials and services • Surgical dressings • Splints, casts, and other devices used to reduce fractures and dislocations • Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices • Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition therapy